 Text Creation and Content Optimization

-With content in text form like product descriptions, category descriptions, etc. it is important for online retailers too that they use the language of the target countries correctly.
+With content in text form like description of a product, category texts, etc. it is important for online retailers too that they use the language of the target countries correctly.
 Simple translations are often too rigid and not sufficient to reach the tonality of the target audience.
 Microtasking offers online retailers the opportunity to access the clickworkers’ language skills.
-Thousands of new texts in various languages can be ordered through microtasking providers, and be quickly created by clickworkers in their respective native language.
+Thousands of new texts in various languages can be ordered through microtasking providers, and be quickly created by Clickworkers in their respective native language.